Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

 The suburb of Hillarys has a median taxpayer income of $62,871 and an average income of $84,058 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is among the highest in Australia, contrasting with Greater Perth's median income of $60,748 and average income of $80,248.
-Based on Wage Price Index growth of 9.62% since the financial year 2023, current estimates would be approximately $68,919 (median) and $92,144 (average) as of September 2025.
-Census data from 2021 shows household, family, and personal incomes in Hillarys rank highly nationally, between the 77th and 90th percentiles.
-Distribution data reveals that the largest segment comprises 27.8% earning $4000+ weekly (3,327 residents), differing from the surrounding region where the $1,500 - 2,999 category predominates at 32.0%.
-The substantial proportion of high earners (41.5% above $3,000/week) indicates strong economic capacity throughout the area.
-After housing costs, residents retain 88.1% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+This is among the highest in Australia compared to Greater Perth's median income of $60,748 and average income of $80,248.
+Based on Wage Price Index growth of 9.62% since the financial year 2023, estimates for September 2025 would be approximately $68,919 (median) and $92,144 (average).
+According to Census 2021 income data, Hillarys ranks highly nationally with household incomes between the 77th and 90th percentiles.
+The largest income segment in Hillarys comprises 27.8% earning over $4,000 weekly, which is different from the surrounding region where the $1,500 - $2,999 category predominates at 32.0%.
+This indicates a substantial proportion of high earners (41.5% above $3,000/week) in Hillarys.
+After housing costs, residents retain 88.1% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income